zuozhenggh/learning-library/solutions-library/ebs-move-improve/lab100/prepare.md

-# Lab 100: Preparing Your Tenancy for Oracle E-Business Suite
+# Preparing Your Tenancy for Oracle E-Business Suite

 ## Introduction
 In this 30 mins exercise, you will prepare your tenancy for Oracle E-Business Suite.

 ## Part 1.
 Sign Up for a Trial Account

-1. From your laptop, go to (oracle.com/cloud/free)[oracle.com/cloud/free] and click “Start for free”.
+1. From your laptop, go to [this](oracle.com/cloud/free) link

 2. On the Oracle Cloud Sign Up page, enter the requested information including your desired tenancy name and tenancy password.